V-Varga/TrichoCompare/README.md

 conda activate sonicparanoid
 #run the program
 sonicparanoid -i /home/inf-47-2020/ThesisTrich/DataFiles/EncodedData -o ./A_lanta_Run -p Trich_Thesis3 -t 15 --aln-tool diamond -m most-sensitive -ca -op &> log_Alanta_detach.txt &
+# -p PROJECT_ID, --project-id PROJECT_ID
+# Name of the project reflecting the name of the run.
+If not specified it will be automatically generated using the current date and time.
+# -t THREADS, --threads THREADS
+# Maximum number of CPUs to be used.
+Default=4
+# --aln-tool {mmseqs, diamond, blast}
+# Local alignment tool to be used.
+Default=mmseqs.
+# -m {fast, default, sensitive, most-sensitive}, --mode {fast, default, sensitive, most-sensitive}
+# SonicParanoid execution mode.
+The default mode is suitable for most studies.
+Use sensitive or most-sensitive if the input proteomes are not closely related.
+# -ca, --complete-aln
+# Perform complete alignments (slower), rathen than essential ones.
+Default=False.
+# -op, --output-pairs
+# Output a text file with all the orthologous relations.

 ```